OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules.rst

 Adjust removed functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   .. todo: #II/#HR: Where can we reference to?
-Release Note? -- HR: Relasenotes mit changelog
-        Make sure your module does not use any of the functionality that has been removed in OXID eShop 7.0.
-        You can find a list of changes in `here <?????>`__.
    .. todo: #tbd: replace 7.0-prelim with 7.0

  * Make sure your module does not use any of the functionality that has been removed in OXID eShop 7.0.